priyesh2/Wordpress_and_Drupal/README.md

   ````

-  * Make sure that the hosts are accessible from the ansible server by issuing a ping command
+  * Make sure that the hosts are accessible from the ansible master server by issuing a ping command

    $ ansible -i hosts all -m ping
     ````